 Prior to joining CTLGroup, Ms. Randolph was President and Senior Petrographer at Construction Petrographics, Inc., a company she founded in 1989.
 Her company provided petrographic laboratory testing and consulting of concrete, aggregate, and mix designs services to engineers, contractors, ready-mix and admixture companies, attorneys, and government agencies.
 Early in her career, Ms. Randolph was a staff petrographer at CTLGroup before starting her own business.

-University of Texas at Austin, 1981
+B.S. in Geological Sciences, University of Texas at Austin, 1981

 Randolph, J. 1995.
 “Microscopic Analysis of Cement/Chemical Admixture Incompatibility: A Case History.”
 Proceedings of the Seventeenth International Conference on Cement Microscopy.
 International Cement Microscopy Association.
 Calgary, Alberta Canada.
 April 23-27.